Lists are important. They help us prioritize—and remember to complete—important tasks.

 A picture is worth a thousand words, so use visuals whenever possible.
 You can use colors to represent status or include a percent complete chart, a Gantt chart, or a table showing progress against milestones and deliverables.

 The second section in your report should detail the progress made toward significant milestones and deliverables (identified during project planning).

 Milestones are often tied to the completion of a client deliverable as well as to mid-project billing and invoicing—so it’s important for stakeholders to know whether teams are on track to complete them.

 - Project milestone percent complete: How much headway has been made on individual tasks leading up to the milestone?
 Outline which tasks have been completed and which ones are still outstanding.

 - Planned start/finish: These are the initial dates set during project planning for the work leading up to, and including, this milestone.

-- Actual start/finish: This the actual date the milestone was started and completed (if still in progress, mark “finish date” as TBD).
+- Actual start/finish: This is the actual date the milestone was started and completed (if still in progress, mark “finish date” as TBD).

 The task details shown above include a “percent complete” icon, the name of the team member responsible for completing the task, and the dates surrounding the task kick-off and completion.
 The ability to drill down into this information can be very useful when creating your project status reports.

-Use the same project status report format week to week, since this allows for easier cross-report comparisons.
+Use the same project status report template week to week, since this allows for easier cross-report comparisons.
 Using a consistent format is important for your report as a whole, but especially for this section—it will allow stakeholders to see, at a glance, any new issues and risks, and quickly spot what has changed about known issues and risks.

 - Open risks: Acknowledge any new risks that have occurred since the last report, and present the management plan(s) to deal with them.
 Additionally, provide an update on the risk management plan being used to handle existing risks.